denizgursoy/gotouch/README.md

 ```
 A Project Structure has name, reference, url and list of [questions](#Question) and described above.

-After creating your template project, it should be hosted in http server and url must be address of your template project.
+After creating your template project, it should be hosted in a http server and url must be address of your template project.
 Gotouch downloads the template from the url and uncompress it.

 #### Question
 Question allows your users to customize their projects.
 A question must have a direction and choices.
 Gotouch prompts user
-to select a choice for every question of Project Structure.
+to make a choice for every question in the selected Project Structure.
 If selected, a choice can create files, add dependencies and
 introduce new values.

 If a question has only one choice and `canSkip` is true, it is evaluated as Yes/No question